Appcues Alternatives: Best 5 of All Time [In-Depth Comparison]

 Inline Manual can be a good Appcues alternative if:

-- You’re looking for the user onboarding software with more analytics and data
+- You’re looking for user onboarding software with more analytics and data.

 - You’re serving the multilingual and multicultural market.

-- If you’re looking for an Appcues alternative that can serve multicultural and multilingual markets with almost the same functionalities like Appcues has – than Inline Manual can be a great fit for you.
+- If you’re looking for an Appcues alternative that can serve multicultural and multilingual markets with almost the same functionalities that Appcues has, then Inline Manual can be a great fit for you.

-- If you’re looking for an Appcues alternative with better analytics, data and reports than Appcues has, than the UserIQ will be a good solution for you.
+- If you’re looking for an Appcues alternative with better analytics, data, and reports, then the UserIQ will be a good solution for you.

-- If you already use Intercom as your go-to tool for customer engagement and support, and you’re looking for the simplified user onboarding solution with limited capabilities then Intercom Product Tours is your answer.
+- If you already use Intercom as your go-to tool for customer engagement and support, and you’re looking for a simplified user onboarding solution, then Intercom Product Tours is your answer.

-- If you are looking for the Appcues alternative that offers you a little bit more UI elements and supports both user and employee onboarding, Chameleon can be the best bet.
+- If you are looking for an Appcues alternative that offers you a little bit more in terms of UI elements and supports both user and employee onboarding, Chameleon is your best bet.

-If you belong to the last group and you can’t wait to see amazing stuff you can do with Userpilot, then schedule your Userpilot demo and one of our dedicated product experts will help you to create the best in-app and user experiences for your product and your customers.
+If you belong to the first group and you can’t wait to see the amazing things you can do with Userpilot, then schedule your Userpilot demo and one of our dedicated product experts will help you create the best user experiences for your users.

-Please note feature information correct as of May 2019.
+Please note feature information is correct as of August 2022.
 Userpilot has made every attempt to ensure the accuracy and reliability of the information provided on this website.
-However, the information is provided “as is” without warranty of any kind.
+However, the information is provided “as is” without a warranty of any kind.
 Userpilot does not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained on this website.